Key Career Documentation Rules

 Common Questions

-But senior leaders don't just want a number; they want to see that you understood how* that number was made.
-If you don't have official data, Cruit helps you rebuild the story through using evidence of your technical skill and explaining the logic of your defense.
-You prove your authority by explaining *why you made your choices—showing that you didn't just "do the job," but you understood the risks, even when your leaders didn't.
+Senior leaders don't just want a number; they want to see that you understood how that number was made.
+If your manager withheld formal metrics, Cruit helps you rebuild the story through evidence of your technical decisions and the logic of your defense.
+You prove your authority by explaining why you made your choices — showing you understood the risks, even when your leaders didn't.

 Focus on what matters.